-The department received 7684 calls for service in 2014, 1,465 more than 2013.
-The largest reason for this dramatic increase is due to the implementation of the new software and how it collects the statistical data.
-Calls for service represent all calls received by the communications center that fall within our jurisdiction, including fire/EMS and animal related calls.
-Although officers may not respond to or handle all such calls, they do respond to most.
-Therefore all calls for service are included.
+The department received 7849 calls for service in 2015, and continues to increase year to year.
+Calls for service represent all calls received by the communications center that fall within our jurisdiction in which the Livingston Police Department routinely respond to, including Fire/EMS and animal related calls.
+Because LPD officers respond to the vast majority of calls within our jurisdiction, all calls for service are included.